CharlieNestor/retrieve_video_info_YouTube_channel/README.md

 # YouTube Channel Video Tracker

-## Overview

 YouTube Channel Video Tracker is a powerful Python-based tool designed to streamline the process of tracking and managing video information from YouTube channels.
 This project offers an efficient solution for retrieving, storing, and updating metadata about videos published by specific channels, providing a solid foundation for various YouTube-related applications and analyses.
-Whether you're a content creator, a data analyst, or a YouTube enthusiast, this tool provides valuable insights and data management capabilities in the universe of YouTube content.
+One possible application of this tool can be seen in the [chat_with_Lex_RAG project](https://github.com/CharlieNestor/chat_with_Lex_RAG), where a Retrieval-Augmented Generation (RAG) system is built using transcripts obtained from videos of one specific YouTube channel.

 ## Key Features